thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 One-step rebuild from scratch
 -----------------------------

-To rebuild |SOF| in just one step, use the following script after setting up the environment.
+To rebuild |SOF| in just one step, use :git-sof-master:`scripts/xtensa-build-all.sh` after setting up the environment.

 Build the firmware for all platforms.